Caitlin Atkins: Development

-Caitlin is a talented swimmer.
-A writer for the BBC said she "displayed an intense dedication to her training regime."
-Milburn was also an accomplished swimmer and said she and Caitlin shared the same strength and determination.
-Caitlin makes finding a boyfriend her priority and she sets her sights on her training partner, Billy Kennedy (Jesse Spencer).
+Caitlin prioritises finding a boyfriend over swimming and she sets her sights on her training partner, Billy Kennedy (Jesse Spencer).
 Milburn explained that Caitlin falls for Billy immediately and she does not care that he is dating Anne Wilkinson.
 Caitlin wants him and prepares to go all out to get him.
-The BBC writer said Caitlin becomes "quite a determined young woman" and uses her "feminine wiles" to try to date Billy.
-Caitlin and Billy later kiss, which causes heartache for Anne.
-Caitlin continues to pursue Billy, and Michelle Hamer of The Sydney Morning Herald branded Caitlin a "scheming teen temptress."
-Caitlin later dates fellow swimmer, Josh Hughes (Sullivan Stapleton).
+Billy and Anne were a popular couple with the serial's viewers at the time.
+Caitlin's profile on the BBC states that she becomes "quite a determined young woman" and uses her "feminine wiles" to try to date Billy.
+After flirting "non-stop" with him, the pair share "a passionate kissing session that Anne witnesses."
+Milburn told Vickery (Herald Sun) that she would never copy her character's actions as she would "hate it" if it were to happen to her.
+She also believed that the absence of Caitlin's parents led her to want to be wanted by someone.
+She said "I think the whole thing with Billy is 'I need to be loved' rather than 'I'm in love and I love him'.
+She could potentially break the couple up because of her own insecurity rather than any real love she has for Billy."
+Milburn told Vickery that she knew Caitlin was supposed to be "strong-willed", but she was surprised that she became "as devious" as she did.
+Caitlin continues to pursue Billy, which causes Anne "heartache".
+She later dates fellow swimmer, Josh Hughes (Sullivan Stapleton).

 In April 1998, Inside Soaps Jason Herbison reported that Milburn's character had been written out of the show.
 Herbison commented that Caitlin had seemingly run her course, but the news came as a surprise to Milburn.
 She stated "It wasn't my decision to leave.
 It was just something they decided regarding my character."
 Caitlin and her older brother, Nicholas Atkins (Jason Crewes) leave Ramsay Street together and return to Adelaide.
 The siblings make sure the residents do not forget them in a hurry by painting a goodbye message on the road.
 Of her character's exit, Milburn said "I was sad to go.
 But it's a good chance to do other things.
 I'm looking forward to travelling and studying, as well as playing different characters."